 Whether you are eating breakfast, brunch, or lunch; baked eggs in cheese is a delicious option.
 This simple recipe takes just minutes to make and is even easy enough for cooking novices.
-It is budget-friendly and suitable for vegetarians.
-Here is a simple recipe for baked eggs in cheese.
+It is a budget-friendly recipe and suitable for vegetarians.
+Here is a simple recipe for easy baked eggs in cheese.

 Preparation time: 5 minutes